tomgade09/C-ADPIC-PTEM/docs/EField/README.md

 **`EField()`**

 **`protected:
-	EElem(const char* modelName)`**
+	EModel(const char* modelName)`**

-EField is a container class which tracks (but does not manage - that is, creation and destruction) and consolidates the values of an arbitrary number of `EElem` derived classes.
-This class is created upon instantiation of a [Simulation](./../Simulation/README.md), and destroyed upon its destruction.  `EElem` derived classes are created and added to the EField container through `EField:add(std::unique_ptr<EElem> elem)`.
-Addition of the device instance of the `EElem` is handled automatically by `EField:add`.
+EField is a container class which tracks (but does not manage - that is, creation and destruction) and consolidates the values of an arbitrary number of `EModel` derived classes.
+This class is created upon instantiation of a [Simulation](./../Simulation/README.md), and destroyed upon its destruction.  `EModel` derived classes are created and added to the EField container through `EField:add(std::unique_ptr<EModel> elem)`.
+Addition of the device instance of the `EModel` is handled automatically by `EField:add`.

-EElem is an abstract base class that provides a common interface for a user specified E Field model.
-EElem is the E Field equivalent of `BField` [abstract base class](./../BField/README.md), except with a different interface.
-Derived models from EElem are responsible for creation and destruction of all host/device memory allocations.
+EModel is an abstract base class that provides a common interface for a user specified E Field model.
+EModel is the E Field equivalent of `BModel` [abstract base class](./../BModel/README.md), except with a different interface.
+Derived models from EModel are responsible for creation and destruction of all host/device memory allocations.

 ### Available Models